bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ### How do I retrieve a long list of sequences using a query?

-This example uses the esearch parameter `'-usehistory'  to store the relevant IDs on the remote server, and then fetches the sequences (in chunks of 500) and saves to a file.
+This example uses the esearch parameter `-usehistory`  to store the relevant IDs on the remote server, and then fetches the sequences (in chunks of 500) and saves to a file.

 A few notes:

-The `get_Response()  method can take either a file name or a callback as arguments, along with an optional third argument that determines the size of the data chunk returned from the remote server (if allowed).
+The `get_Response()`  method can take either a file name or a callback as arguments, along with an optional third argument that determines the size of the data chunk returned from the remote server (if allowed).
 These are then passed into `{{CPAN|LWP::UserAgent}}::response()`.
-Due to the API, one can only use a destructive write with the file passed in; therefore, each call to `get_Response  with a file name would effectively overwrite any prior response content (e.g. from previous loop iterations), even with a filename with a redirect such as `'>>foo.txt'  (it will just create a file with the name `'>>foo.txt'  and overwrite it in each iteration).
+Due to the API, one can only use a destructive write with the file passed in; therefore, each call to `get_Response`  with a file name would effectively overwrite any prior response content (e.g. from previous loop iterations), even with a filename with a redirect such as `>>foo.txt`  (it will just create a file with the name '>>foo.txt'  and overwrite it in each iteration).

 To get around this, one can use a callback as shown below.
 The callback is called with three arguments: the chunk of data returned, a reference to the object, and a reference to the object.
 In this case, all we really care about is the data, which is then printed to the already-open file handle.

-Also, note that the server retrieval is wrapped in an `eval  block; this is to catch possible server errors and repost if necessary.
+Also, note that the server retrieval is wrapped in an `eval`  block; this is to catch possible server errors and repost if necessary.
 As NCBI has recently allowed posting up to 3 requests per second, each request could feasibly be forked into separate processes/threads for faster data retrieval (though separate files should be used under such circumstances).

 ```perl

 use Bio::DB::EUtilities;

 # set optional history queue
 my $factory = Bio::DB::EUtilities->new(-eutil => 'esearch',
                                        -email      => 'mymail@foo.bar',
                                        -db         => 'protein',
                                        -term       => 'BRCA1 AND human',
                                        -usehistory => 'y');
 my $count = $factory->get_count;

 # get history from queue